-When you enroll online in the 401(k) Plan, you will also be asked to designate one or more beneficiaries in case you die leaving a benefit under the 401(k) Plan.
-If you do not designate a beneficiary, "Your Estate" will be designated.
+If you die leaving a benefit under the Retirement Plan, the benefit will be paid to your designated beneficiary(ies).
+When you are automatically enrolled in the Retirement Plan, your default beneficiary is your estate, unless you are married at the time of your death.
 If you are married, your spouse must be the beneficiary for at least 50% of your account accumulation unless your spouse consents to the designation of someone else.
-Your spouse's consent must be in writing and witnessed by a 401(k) Plan representative or a notary public.
-If you die, retirement benefits will be paid to your designated beneficiary(ies).
+Your spouse's consent must be in writing and witnessed by a Retirement Plan representative or a notary public.
 Spousal consent will not be required if you are able to establish to the satisfaction of the Plan Administrator that your spouse cannot be located, or if you are legally separated or have been abandoned and you have a court order to that effect.
 A beneficiary designation may be changed at any time, prior to beginning retirement benefits in the form of an annuity, by contacting the BSA Benefits Office or TIAA.
 Once your account accumulation is applied to purchase an annuity and annuity payments commence, your ability to designate a beneficiary will be governed by the annuity contract.

-If you do not designate a beneficiary and are not married at the time of your death, any remaining benefits will be paid in a lump sum to your estate.
-If you are married at the time of your death and have not designated a beneficiary, any remaining benefits will be paid to your spouse in the form of an annuity (although your spouse may elect a different form of benefit that is available under the 401(k) Plan).
-Remember to review your designated a beneficiary and then get married, remember that your designation will not be effective unless your surviving spouse consents to the designation.
+If you do not designate a beneficiary other than your estate and are not married at the time of your death, any remaining benefits will be paid in a lump sum to your estate.
+If you are married at the time of your death and have not designated a beneficiary, any remaining benefits will be paid to your spouse in the form of an annuity (although your spouse may elect a different form of benefit that is available under the Retirement Plan).
+Remember to review your designation if you get married or divorced or have another major life event.
+If you have designated a beneficiary and then get married, remember that your designation will not be effective unless your surviving spouse consents to the designation.
 Also, remember that getting divorced does not automatically revoke your beneficiary designation.